PetarParov/PetarParov/README.md

 ## 👋 Hi, I’m @PetarParov

 - 👨‍💻 I’m currently learning JAVA programming @ SoftUni
-- 👀 I’m interested in hiking, sporst, gaming and programming
+- 👀 I’m interested in hiking, sports, gaming and programming
 - 👥 I’m looking to collaborate on new projects
 - 📫 How to reach me 👇
 - 📧Email: petarparov@gmail.com;